dac392/profile-page-2/README.md

 # dynamic-resizing-css
-Practice for media queries and styling
+This is just one of my first practice projects to learn html and css basics.
+Specifically, I try to practice using media queries and synamic sizing of screens